Perspective on Bias in Biomedical AI: Preventing Downstream Healthcare Disparities: Recommendations

 \textbf{Openness}: Open science practices and collaborative initiatives are vital for democratizing access to tools, datasets, and evaluation protocols.
 These efforts foster transparency, reproducibility, and accountability in AI development.

-\textbf{Benchmarking and Evaluation Transparency}: Current benchmarks rarely assess population-level biases.
+\textbf{Reliability, Benchmarking and Evaluation Transparency}: Ensuring the reliability of biomedical AI systems, including their robustness, consistency across populations, and stability under distribution shifts, is critical for their safe and effective use.
+Current benchmarks rarely assess population-level biases.
 We advocate for the creation of new, inclusive benchmarks that explicitly evaluate model performance across diverse subgroups.
-Transparent reporting of evaluation metrics—especially those related to fairness and equity—should become standard practice.
+Transparent reporting of evaluation metrics, especially those related to fairness and equity, should become standard practice.

-By embedding these principles into the AI development pipeline, we can mitigate cascading inequities before they reach the clinic.
-This proactive approach complements regulatory oversight and ensures that AI-driven biomedical innovations contribute to more equitable health outcomes.
+By embedding these principles into the AI development pipeline, we can improve the visibility of biases and limitations before models are widely deployed.
+This proactive approach complements regulatory oversight and helps promote more transparent, reliable, and appropriately evaluated biomedical AI systems.